nsidc/icebridge-tools/README.md

 ### [IPAPP1B](IPAPP1B)
 C, MATLAB, and Perl readers for Applanix data files.
 For more information see [IceBridge POS/AV L1B Corrected Position and Attitude Data](https://nsidc.org/data/ipapp1b.html).

+## Obsolete Tools
+The following tools have been removed, as they only worked with old versions of data sets that are no longer available.
+To retrieve these tools, use the `v0.9` release: https://github.com/nsidc/icebridge-tools/tree/v0.9

+### ILATM2, Version 1
+MATLAB reader for IceBridge ATM L2 Version 1 icessn data.
+For more information see [IceBridge ATM L2 Icessn Elevation, Slope, and Roughness](https://nsidc.org/data/ilatm2/versions/1).
+Written for the original version 1 data which used to be on `fasttrack` where a granule comprised `icessn` and `smooth` files.
+This version was retired and replaced by Version 2 which is a single file per granule `.csv`, rendering the reader inapplicable.

+### IGGRV1B
+MATLAB readers for Sander AIRGrav gravity and aircraft attitude data files.
+For more information see [IceBridge Sander AIRGrav L1B Geolocated Free Air Gravity Anomalies](https://nsidc.org/data/iggrv1b.html).
+Written for the original version 1 data which used to be on fasttrack (`.xyz` files), but was redelivered as `.txt` and contained more parameters and excluded separate `Attitude` files.

+### CReSISv1/IRMCR2
+Written for the original version 1 data which used to be on fasttrack (`.txt` files), but was redelivered as `.csv` for the entirety of the data record and ingested to ECS).

+### CReSISv1/IRSNO1B
+V1 was retired and replaced by version 2 and no longer has data access options publicly noted.

 ## Usage